 Causes of vomiting

-There are many different causes of vomiting in cats, some minor and some much more serious.
+There are many different causes of vomiting in cats, some are mild and some much more serious.
 Common causes include:

 - Fur balls

 Less common causes of vomiting in cats include: